meta2020/remetasa-r/README.md

 ## R codes for simulation

-- Reproducible R coeds are in folder \simulation
+- Reproducible R coeds are in folder \simulationSQUID